aegjoyce/ha-addons/scrypted/README.md

 For more information about Scrypted, visit [the Scrypted website](https://scrypted.app).

+Not sure which Scrypted to install?
+Click [here](https://github.com/koush/scrypted/wiki/Docker-Image-Tags) to find out the differences between the Full, Lite and Thin versions.

 ## System requirements

 - Home Assistant OS or Supervised installation running on aarch64, amd64 or armv7 architecture (if you have Home Assistant Core or Container installed then install Scrypted in a separate container using the instructions at [the Scrypted GitHub page](https://github.com/koush/scrypted))8